justinjramalho/CS50-Finance/README.md

         flask run
    - Visit http://127.0.0.1:5000 in your browser.
 Register an account to start trading virtually.

-For deployment to PythonAnywhere: Upload code (excluding venv), recreate virtualenv, set API key as env var, configure WSGI, and reload the web app.
+**For deployment to PythonAnywhere**, upload code (excluding venv), recreate virtualenv, configure the API key via .env file, configure WSGI, and reload the web app.
+Detailed steps:
+- Create a `.env` file in your app directory with `API_KEY=your_api_key_here`.
+- Install `python-dotenv` in your virtualenv: `pip install python-dotenv` and add it to `requirements.txt`.
+- Update the WSGI file to load the .env before importing your app (see deployment guide or repo for exact code).
+- Reload the web app in the PythonAnywhere dashboard.

 This README was last updated on August 02, 2025.